HASwitchPlate/openHASP-custom-component/README.md

 This component implements some specific services to make interactions with the plate even more comfortable.

 **hasp_lvgl.load_pages**\
-  Clears plate and loads new layout from pages.jsonl file at optional path.
+  Clears plate and loads new layout from pages.jsonl file (at optional _path_ argument).
+The file must be located in an authorised location deffined by [allowlist_external_dirs](https://www.home-assistant.io/docs/configuration/basic/#allowlist_external_dirs).

 **hasp_lvgl.wakeup**\
   Wakes up the display when an external event has occurred, like a presence or a PIR motion sensor.